Internet-Draft Enhanced VPN Framework June 2024

 • Compute and set up service paths in each NRP to meet enhanced VPN service requirements.

-The collection of underlying network topology and resource information can be done using the existing IGP and Border Gateway Protocol - Link State (BGP-LS) [RFC7752] based mechanisms.
+The collection of underlying network topology and resource information can be done using the existing IGP and Border Gateway Protocol - Link State (BGP-LS) [RFC9552] based mechanisms.
 The creation of NRPs and the distribution of NRP attributes may need further control protocol extensions.
 The computation of service paths based on the attributes and constraints of the NRP can be performed either by the headend node of the path or a centralized Path Computation Element (PCE) [RFC4655].

 • RSVP-TE [RFC3209] provides the signaling mechanism for establishing a TE-LSP in an MPLS network with end-to-end resource reservation.
-This can be seen as an approach of providing resource reserved paths which could be used to bind the VPN to specific set of network resources allocated within the underlay, but there remain scalability concerns as mentioned in Section 5.2.2.
+This can be seen as an approach of providing resource-reserved paths which could be used to bind the VPN to specific set of network resources allocated within the underlay, but there remain scalability concerns as mentioned in Section 5.2.2.

 • The SR control plane [RFC8665] [RFC8667] [RFC9085] does not have the capability of signaling resource reservations along the path.
 On the other hand, the SR approach provides a potential way of binding the underlay network resource and the NRPs without requiring per-path state to be maintained in the network.
 A centralized controller can perform resource planning and reservation for NRPs, and it needs to instruct the network nodes to ensure that resources are correctly allocated for the NRP.
 The controller could provision the SR paths based on the mechanism in [RFC9256] to the headend nodes of the paths.